 Sinatra, like the other characters (save for Sammy Davis Jr.), spends the majority of the film in various suits.
-For these scenes, he wears a gray herringbone tweed sport jacket with distinctive notch lapels that appear to be stylistically borrowed from “Ike jackets” – the service coats worn by some U.S. Army officers during World War II.
+For these scenes, he wears a gray flecked flannel sport jacket with distinctive notch lapels that appear to be stylistically borrowed from “Ike jackets” – the service coats worn by some U.S. Army officers during World War II.
 As an evolution of the 1940s “loafer jacket”, these lapels would be seen on safari coats and leisure suits during the 1970s.

 Although Sinatra probably just liked the jacket, it is interesting to note that his character was a World War II Sergeant in the 82nd Airborne and would have worn these lapels on an Ike coat.
 If anyone knows the name for these unique lapels, please let me know below.

 Underneath the jacket, Frank wears a white shirt with rounded single-button barrel cuffs and a long point collar.
 His dark navy tie is patterned with blue pin dots.

 Interestingly, Sinatra doesn’t wear a watch for most of the movie.
 He also has a pinkie ring that comes and goes, though it tends not to appear for this sequence.

 Go Big or Go Home